Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 ## Leaderboard Router

 The leaderboard router is used to get the information displayed on the leaderboard, which is blocks completed per user.
-It is public because future releases possibly include a public leaderboard page.
-Since none of the information here is strictly private the consequences of making it public are minimal.
+It is public so that a future release can include a public leaderboard page.
+Since none of the information here is strictly private, the consequences of making it public are minimal.

 A completed block is a block for which the last entry is either `complete` or `qa`.
 The user and team that are referenced in that last entry are the user and team that should be credited with the completion.
 If the user is `NULL`, no user will be credited with that completion, and the same goes for a `NULL` team field.
+The tie breaker for users or teams with the same number of completed blocks is whatever order the database returns the values in.

 ### Get Users Leaderboard

 `GET api/v1/leaderboard/users`

-Returns a list of usernames and the blocks those users counted, in order of the number of blocks they counted from most to least.
+Returns a list of all users with counted blocks, of usernames and the blocks those users counted, in order of the number of blocks they counted from most to least.
 The time_period represent how many days in the past the leaderboard is representing.
+This is a required value.

 #### Request Body